FixRM/D365Extensions/README.md

 All extension methods are declared in the same namespace as related SDK types.
 No additional `using` statements required.

 # Usage
-This assembly is assumed to be used for plugin development.
-As D365 for CE currently doesn't support assembly dependencies you have to merge it in your primary plugin assembly.
+This library is assumed to be used for plugin development.
+As D365 for CE currently doesn't support assembly dependencies, you have to merge it with your primary plugin assembly.
 We recommend using this tool:

 [ILRepack.Lib.MSBuild.Task](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task)